 This appears at the end of a research paper and lists all sources consulted to write the paper including books, articles, personal interviews, etc. It is arranged alphabetically by the author's surname or by title if no author exists.
-The second and subsequent lines of each entry are indented five spaces.
-Double space the entire list, both between and within entries

-SAMPLE ENTRIES FOR WORKS CITED AND IN-TEXT REFERENCES
+The second and subsequent lines of each entry are indented five spaces (hanging indent).
+Single space each reference with a double space between entries.
+SAMPLE ENTRIES FOR WORKS CITED AND IN-TEXT REFERENCES BookOne Author Works Cited: